 - Icelandic horses have two additional gaits as compared to all other horse breeds.

-- Wanting to name your child something different?
+- Do you want to name your child something different?
 If the name has not been used before in Iceland must be approved by the Icelandic Naming Committee.

 - Iceland students learn three languages in school; Icelandic, English, and Danish.